mobizt/Firebase-ESP32/README.md

 In addition, the library allows you to read and store binary data from/to device's memory or external SD memory.

-This library comunicated with Google Firebase Realtime Database through the REST API.
+This library comunicated with Google Firebase Realtime Database using the REST API.

 The library supports all ESP32 MCU based modules.
 For ESP8266 please try [ESP8266 Firebase Arduino library]( https://github.com/mobizt/Firebase-ESP8266)